 When the configuration steps are finished, the current settings will be synched from the server including the SSL Cert and IDP XML file, so you don’t have to supply information for those settings.
 But if you are using a private IP you will have to set that up in the Configuration dialog.
-When asked “Do you wish to configure…”, enter Y. Hit enter to not change any values until it prompts for the Private IP and Private Port.
+When asked “Do you wish to configure…”, enter Y. Hit enter to retain existing values until it prompts for the Private IP and Private Port.
 Enter the appropriate values.

-Continue pressing Enter to accept the current setting until all prompts are answered.
+Continue pressing Enter to accept the current settings until all prompts are answered.

 Restart the service.